Discover Homestay in Turnham Green

 Turnham Green is a small London neighbourhood centred around Chiswick Common and is managed by both Ealing Council and Hounslow Council.
 It’s a leafy suburb with some quiet streets that wouldn’t feel out of place in quiet countryside towns.
 About 6 miles west of Charing Cross, Turnham Green is just north of the large meander in the River Thames.

-HFS London has a range of homestays available in this cosy, green neighbourhood, and this location guide will give you the information you need to decide if it makes the right base for your stay in the capital.
+HFS London has some homestays available in this cosy, green neighbourhood, and this location guide will give you the information you need to decide if it makes the right base for your stay in the capital.

 Where is Turnham Green located?

 Roughly 6 miles west of Charing Cross (as the crow flies), Turnham Green sits in leafy West London and is north of the river.
 The area colloquially referred to as Turnham Green includes not just the London Underground station of the same name, but also a good chunk of Chiswick High Road, Bedford Park and Emlyn Gardens.
 Chiswick is just south to Turnham Green but essentially the north of it is all incorporated within this district – there’s no set boundary.